-Edward Hain Community Hospital is owned by NHS Property Services, and leased to Cornwall Partnership NHS Foundation Trust (CFT), which provides hospital services.
-The hospital hosts a number of outpatient clinics each week, and a minor injury unit is available at the Stennack Surgery within the town.
+Edward Hain Community Hospital is owned by NHS Property Services.
+NHS Property Services lease the hospital to Cornwall Partnership NHS Foundation Trust (CFT).
+CFT provide the hospital services.
+There are several outpatient clinics at the hospital each week.
+A minor injury unit is available at the Stennack Surgery in St Ives.

-The hospital’s inpatient beds were temporarily closed to new admissions in February 2016, due to fire safety concerns.
+The hospital’s beds were temporarily closed to new admissions in February 2016.
+This was due to fire safety concerns.
 The last patient left in August 2016.
-In the 12 months prior to the hospital’s inpatient beds closing, 174 people were admitted to an inpatient bed, and of these, 111 (64 percent) of these people lived in Penwith.
-The inpatient beds were occupied on average 93 percent of the time.
+In the last year before the hospital beds closed 174 people were admitted to a bed.
+111 (64%) of these people lived in Penwith.
+The beds were occupied on average 93% of the time.

 Between January and September 2019 Age UK delivered a day service reablement trial in the hospital.
 This service tested if it could reduce winter pressures by providing community support to enable discharge.
 Age UK worked with all stakeholders.
 27 people were supported during the 9-month pilot.
 A learning report was produced by Age UK.
 An evaluation report was produced by NHS Kernow.
 These reports provided information for Cornwall Council’s commissioning of day services.

 We held a public meeting on 22 October 2020 using Microsoft Teams.
 Find out more in our engagement report.

 3 drop-in sessions were held for the public to attend to tell us their views about Edward Hain Community Hospital.

 We listened to people’s views about the health and care services across west Cornwall.
 11 people attended.